BLOG AND BLATHER

 I got some old whit spanners in a second hand shop in Tamworth for doing up the stern gland flange nuts.
 I went to Tamworth station to get a month return and went "home" for the duration.
 Pentargon is nailed and the solars are pointing south.
 All electrics are switched off.
 So even it it pisses down the bilges are empty and ready for it.
 The cover is NOT up as winds are forecast to be high over the next few days.

-Thursday I was up and away from the house on the trusty Strida at 6.25am to catch 370/6.35 for Romford 86/7.05 an 86 for Ilford, 25/8.05 to Bow Church and finally a 205 which planted me at Euston at 9.40 just in time to catch the Northampton, using an old ticket valid to Leighton Buzzard but brazing it out.
+Thursday, up and away from the house in Essex on the trusty Strida at 6.25am to catch 370/6.35 for Romford 86/7.05 an 86 for Ilford, 25/8.05 to Bow Church and finally a 205 which planted me at Euston at 9.40 just in time to catch the Northampton, using an old ticket valid to Leighton Buzzard but brazing it out.

-Change of platform put me onto the Crewe train through Rugby under cover of the return part of the Tamworth ticket which got me to that lovely town at 11oc.
+Change of platform put me onto the Crewe train through Rugby under cover of the return part of the Tamworth ticket which got me to that nice town at 11oc.

 |Posted by PentargonSpringer on April 19, 2017 at 5:05 AM||comments (0)|